WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Lotty-Coupat/Kirstie-Checkin-Meetings.md

 - KW with CC Summit slides (thank you!)
 - Support from KW and HB with my absence (thank you again)
+  - KW: This was low engagement on my part - who doesn't wish someone well when they're unexpectedly off work?!?
+  - (I know there are people who are a bit rubbish, so thank you - I'm glad I was supportive!)

 #### What did you achieve?

 - Sent out feedback on personal performance and the project
+  - KW: This is great - well done 🌺
 - EPR write up (cutting to 300 and 100 words was difficult)
+  - KW: In my calendar for Friday morning to add my comments ✔️
 - CC Summit slides
+  - KW: Excited for the presentation - I hope it goes well!
 - Presentation on my secondment at the lab meeting
+  - KW: Loved this!

 #### What did you struggle with?

 - Time associated with leave and absence, I feel like I didn't get enough stuff done! 💔
+  - KW: Don't worry!
+Even without time off (for whatever reason!) not every 2 week period needs to be maximum productivity! 🌻

 #### What would you like to work on next week?